imcvampire/case-converter/README.md

 # case-converter

-A library to convert objects following different case conventions.
+A library that converts objects to different case conventions.
 Useful when consuming APIs of services with different conventions, e.g. Python.

 ## Features